 Surgical patients are at risk of pulmonary embolism, particularly if the surgery lasts more than two hours.
 The standards of care regarding prevention of pulmonary embolism in surgical patients are clear.
 Those at risk of pulmonary embolism should be put on anti-coagulants and wear elastic stockings after a surgery.
 Unfortunately these blood-thinning medications are frequently not given to patients or are stopped too soon.
 Failure to monitor a patient’s condition after surgery can result in a pulmonary embolism if a blood clot forms in a swollen foot or leg.

 Did a heath care professional fail to diagnose or misdiagnose a pulmonary embolism?
 Please contact the attorneys at Koskoff Koskoff & Bieder PC.
 We offer a free consultation to review your case and advise you of your legal rights and options.

-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice lawyers represent people throughout the state who suffered a pulmonary embolism due to medical negligence.
+Our medical malpractice lawyers represent people throughout Connecticut who suffered a pulmonary embolism due to medical negligence.